jaclu/tmux-keybtest/README.md

 - `C-` Control was pressed together with the key
 - `M-` Alt was pressed together with the key

 Use the names displayed here in tmux.conf to bind that key to a desired action.

 It might be obvious, but this should not be run this inside another tmux session, since that would typically bind some keys.

 The exit sequence `C-x` `C-x` is displayed in the status line, so usage should be self-explainatory, without any need to memorize the exit sequence.

 ## Keys not tested

 ### Shift S-

 - The shifted regular keys are not tested, instead of binding `S-a` or `S-A` use `A`

 ### Control C-

 - cant be bound: `~ $ % & * { } | "`
 - Case is ignored, binding `C-A` after `C-a` will drop the `C-a` bind, thus only binding lowercase here.
 Case is also ignored for key presses, so if binding `C-a` pressing ctrl+A will trigger that action and vice-versa.
 - Skipped to avoid collision
-  - `C-I` is the same as `Tab`
+  - `C-i` is the same as `Tab`
-  - `C-M` is the same as `Enter`
+  - `C-m` is the same as `Enter`
-  - `C-X` is not tested, it is tmux prefix
+  - `C-x` is not tested, it is tmux prefix
   - `C-[` is the same as `Escape`

 ### Control Shift C-S-